 You can drive from the north to the south of Mauritius in just over an hour.
 However, most couples will stay on the coasts and base themselves at the resort and take excursions.
 If you want more freedom to do it yourself, Mauritius is not a hard place to drive, so you could hire a car.
 Mauritians drive on the left.

 Dining & Nightlife

-Because many holidays/vacations and honeymoons in Mauritius are resort-based, the nightlife in Mauritius is relatively low-key.
-Couples will dine at their resort a lot of the time, particularly if doing an all-inclusive package.
+Because many holidays/vacations and honeymoons in Mauritius are resort-based, the nightlife in Mauritius is relatively low key.
+Couples will dine at their resort often, particularly if doing an all-inclusive package.
 The biggest congregation of restaurants and bars is around Grand Baie.
 So if you want to explore by night, we’d recommend staying around the north of the island.

 The food in Mauritius is wonderful because of diverse peoples that have settled there, Chinese, Indian, French and African.
 Foodies will love the array of global dishes available.
 Indian cooking heavily influences the local cuisine with delicious curries (although they’re not as spicy, they’re packed with flavour!).
 Being an island, it goes without saying that the seafood is outstanding.
 You’ll find an exquisite array of tropical fruits – particularly in cocktails!
 We often think about the Mango & Lychee Bellinis and Hibiscus Mojitos at The Oberoi Beach Resort…

 While many hotels offer all-inclusive as standard, some will only offer bed & breakfast, half board (B&D) or full board (B, L&D) particularly at the ultra-luxury end (you pay for drinks and other meals either as you go or on the bill at the end of your stay).

 **B = Breakfast L= Lunch D = Dinner